BlockstreamResearch/bip-frost-dkg/README.md

 ### DKG Protocol EncPedPop

-TODO Update this to reflect the ephemeral keys

 (See [`python/chilldkg_ref/encpedpop.py`](python/chilldkg_ref/encpedpop.py).)

 EncPedPop is a thin wrapper around SimplPedPop that takes care of encrypting the VSS shares, so that they can be sent over an insecure communication channel.

-EncPedPop assumes that every participant holds an ECDH key pair consisting of a secret decryption key and public encryption key, and that every participant has an authentic copy of every other participant's encryption key.
-Like in SimplPedPop, every participant is additionally assumed to hold a secret seed.
+As in SimplPedPop, every EncPedPop participant holds a long-term secret seed.
-Every participant derives a session seed given to SimplPedPop from this seed and the list of encryption keys of all participants.
+Every participant derives from this seed a static, long-term ECDH key pair consisting of a secret decryption key and public encryption key.
-This ensures that different sets of participants will have different SimplPedPop sessions.
+It is assumed that every participant has an authentic copy every other participant's encryption key.

+The encryption relies on ephemeral-static ECDH key exchange.
+Every participant derives from fresh randomness an ephemeral encryption nonce pair consisting of a secret nonce and the corresponding public nonce.
-The encryption relies on a non-interactive ECDH key exchange between the public keys of the participants in order to establish a secret pad `pad_ij` for every pair of distinct participants `i` and `j`.
+This will enable every pair of sending participant `i` and recipient participant `j != i` to perform an ECDH key exchange between the ephemeral encryption nonce pair of participant `i` and the static encryption key pair of participant `j` in order to establish a shared secret pad `pad_ij` only known to participants `i` and `j`.
-The derivation of `pad_ij` from the raw ECDH output uses tagged SHA256 and additionally includes, in this order, the encryption key of the sender, the encryption key of the recipient and the list of encryption keys of all participants.
+The derivation of `pad_ij` from the raw ECDH output uses tagged SHA256 and includes the static encryption key and the index `j` of the recipient.[^mr-kem]

-This ensures that pads are not reused across different SimplPedPop sessions, and also that `pad_ij != pad_ji`.
+[^mr-kem]: This implements a multi-recipient multi-key key encapsulation mechanism (MR-MK-KEM) secure under the static Diffie-Hellman assumption [[Theorem 2, PPS14](https://doi.org/10.1145/2590296.2590329)].

+Every participant derives an ephemeral *session seed* passed down SimplPedPop from their long-term seed and their public encryption nonce.
+Moreover, the list of all encryption keys of all participants is included in the derivation to ensure that different sets of participants will have different SimplPedPop sessions, even in the case that the randomness for deriving the encryption nonce pair is accidentally reused.

 EncPedPop then works like SimplPedPop with the following differences:
-Participant `i` will additionally transmit an encrypted VSS share `shares[j] + pad_ij` for every other participant `j` as part of the first message to the coordinator.
+Participant `i` will additionally transmit their public encryption nonce and an encrypted VSS share `shares[j] + pad_ij` for every other participant `j` as part of the first message to the coordinator.
 The coordinator collects all encrypted VSS shares, and computes the sum `enc_secshare[j]` of all shares intended for every participant `j`.
-The coordinator sends this sum to participant `j` who stores it as `enc_secshare` and obtains the value `secshare = enc_secshare - (pad_0j + ... + pad_nj)` required by SimplPedPop.[^dc-net]
+The coordinator sends the list of public encryption nonces along with this sum to participant `j` who stores the sum as `enc_secshare`, derives the pads `pad_0j`, ..., `pad_nj` as described above, and obtains the value `secshare = enc_secshare - (pad_0j + ... + pad_nj)` required by SimplPedPop.[^dc-net]

 [^dc-net]: We use additively homomorphic encryption to enable the coordinator to aggregate the shares, which saves communication.
-Note that this emulates a Dining Cryptographer's Network [[Cha88](https://link.springer.com/article/10.1007/BF00206326)], though anonymity is an anti-feature in our case:
+Note that this emulates a Dining Cryptographer's Network [[Cha88](https://doi.org/10.1007/BF00206326)], though anonymity is an anti-feature in our case:
 If a SimplPedPop participant receives an invalid `secshare`, it is impossible for this participant to identify another participant who has sent wrong contributions, even if the coordinator is trusted.
 This is the price we pay for the communication optimization.

-EncPedPop appends to the transcript `eq_input` of SimplPedPop all `n` encryption keys to ensure that the participants agree on their identities.
+EncPedPop appends to the transcript `eq_input` of SimplPedPop the `n` public encryption nonces, and also all the `n` static encryption keys to ensure that the participants agree on their identities.
-This excludes man-in-the-middle attacks if Eq authenticates participants, e.g, if the Eq protocol messages are signed under long-term public keys of the participants.
+The inclusion of the latter excludes man-in-the-middle attacks if Eq authenticates participants, e.g, if the Eq protocol messages are signed under long-term public keys of the participants.

 ### Background on Equality Checks